What kind of student would enjoy this course?

 What could I do at the end of my course?

-You could go on to study Psychology at University, which could lead to a variety of careers within Psychology.
+You could go on to study Psychology at University, which could lead to a variety of careers within Psychology such as Criminal or Educational Psychology.
 It is also a useful subject if you wish to study any subject related to people, for example within medicine, health and social care, law, media and organisations and management.
-Top Universities will require Biology; other subjects which link well include RS, PE, English Literature and Mathematics.